 Possible Action: Host a conversation.
-What supports faculty and staff wellbeing (including processes and practices)?
+What supports our team's wellbeing (including processes and practices)?
 What challenges it?
-How do faculty and staff's intersecting identities influence their needs?
+How do our team's intersecting identities influence our needs?

 Possible Action: Review the unit's Workplace Experiences Survey results.

 Possible Action: Review UBC's wellbeing metrics for staff and faculty at wellbeing.ubc.ca